 When I am grown up and can have what I please,

-I think I will always insist upon these.
+I think I will always insist on these.

-The inspiration for my hot chocolate bar comes from Jess at Pen + Paper Flowers.
-Doesn’t it look yummy?
 Thoughts of sleigh rides, warm, cozy evenings by the fire, a ski chalet in the mountains come to mind.
-What a fun thing to create.
-So let’s see how I interpreted this idea for my own hot chocolate bar.
+What a fun thing to create

 - hot chocolate bar sign

 - wood box or basket are storing ingredients